pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

     from Neon's IMU stream.

   Returns:
-    - headings_in_world (Nx3 np.array): A timeseries of IMU heading vectors
+    - headings_in_world (Nx3 np.array): The corresponding timeseries of
-    in the world coordinate system.
+    IMU heading vectors in the world coordinate system.
   """

   # We start by specifying the direction of a neutral heading vector